tviitanen/introduction-to-web-development/README.md

 - There are moving platforms on the game (Second map) and in the main menu.
 3p
 - Boot screen, mainmenu and pause functionality.
 2p
 - There are different kind of objects to collect with different kind of functionalities.
 2p
+- Kill enemies by jumping over them 2p

-= TOTAL: 24/30p
+= TOTAL: 28/30p

 #### TODO:

 - Users can get their name on the scoreboard.
 3p
-- Kill an enemy (or destroy bomb?)
-2p
 - Timer to normalize velocities after 60s after eating mushroom
+- Mute annoying background music

 #### Bugs:

 - Pause.js move to mainmenu is not working
 - Enemy sprite 'spins' while aligned with the player
+- Score doesn't update after killing enemies

 ### SOURCES